-NOTE: Admission to the aviation flight program at SIUC is determined by a selective admission process whereby the most qualified students are selected from applicants.
-All students who wish to pursue aviation flight as a major or as a second major must complete the aviation flight application process in addition to the application to SIUC.
+NOTE: Admission to the aviation flight program at SIU Carbondale is determined by a selective admission process whereby the most qualified students are selected from applicants.
+All students who wish to pursue aviation flight as a major or as a second major must complete the aviation flight application process in addition to the application to SIU Carbondale.

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.
+For specific degree requirements consult the current SIU Carbondale Undergraduate Catalog on-line at < http://registrar.siu.edu/catalog/undergraduatecatalog.html>.